nice-game-hints/zniw-adventure/BigFungus/soft.md

 They weren't very good at it - and their father found them annoying.

 ## Tell me where to find this bad-at-pillow-making person.
-They're a sister of Tra, and can be found right next to her on the farm.
+She is Tra's sister, and can be found in the farmhouse where you talked to her father.

 # But all of these pillows are unfinished!
 All except one.